bytedream/scripts/github-webhook/README.md

 2. Not necessary, but highly recommended: Choose a [secret](https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks) for the webhook.
 3. Set the value of `gitTree` in [main.go](main.go#L19) to the directory you want to clone the repositories in.
 4. Set the value of `secret` in [main.go](main.go#L20) to the secret, you have chosen in step 2.
+5. Replace the ids in `gw.AddPushEvent` and `gw.AddRepositoryEvent` in [main.go](main.go#L401) with the id of the repository you created the webhook for.
-5. Set the callback path in the `main` method in [main.go](main.go#L406) to the path you have chosen when creating the webhook.
+6. Set the callback path in the `main` method in [main.go](main.go#L405) to the path you have chosen when creating the webhook.
-6. Set the port in the `main` method in [main.go](main.go#L408) to the port github is sending the webhook callback.
+7. Set the port in the `main` method in [main.go](main.go#L407) to the port github is sending the webhook callback.